 In the first four installments of this series, we reviewed new and enhanced frameworks included with iOS 9 SD, changes to Swift and Objective-C, and the new Safari content blocking API.
 In this article, we will describe what is new within Apple Developer Tools, including Xcode Playgrounds, LLDB, UI testing, Interface Builder, etc.

-Stopping testing your code when your unit tests all pass is like starting mass production of automobiles after testing the nuts and bolts.
-Integration testing guarantees that the collaboration of classes works.
+Stopping after unit testing is like starting automobile production after testing the nuts and bolts.
 This article investigates some important techniques in integration testing.

 In this important and thorough treatise “Integration Testing from the Trenches” Nicolas Frankel starts from basics and develops integration testing with a casual formalism that's intuitive and fun.

 Using so-called "matcher libraries" to implement custom assertions to make tests more readable and maintainable.
 2

 Quality Code book covers different aspects of SDLC with focus on delivering quality product.
 InfoQ spoke with author Stephen Vance about the book and best practices for testing applications.